Student Grantees: Sarah Stark and Marisa Specht

 Staff Grantee: Duncan Reid (Sustainability Coordinator)

 A $649.00 grant was provided to the Linfield Office of Sustainability to allow 10 students to participate in a regional conference focused on sustainability on college campuses.
-It allows students to learn about what other schools are doing and network working on sustainability in the region for both academic and commercial purposes.
+It allowed students to learn about what other schools were doing and network on current sustainability issues in the region for both academic and commercial purposes.
 OHESC took place from February 4-5 in Eugene, OR at Lane Community College.

 Student Grantees: Adan Martinez and Sarah Gomez

-A $5,000.00 grant was given to Alternative Spring Break to support 12 students participation in an ASB Sustainability trip to Prince of Whales, Alaska to explore the common ground between human utilization and environmental preservation.
-The team of students will be partnering with the National Forest Service to exploreenvironmental management and remaining conscientious of both short and long-term environmental implications of the link between humans and nature.
+A $5,000.00 grant was given to support 12 students participation in an Alternative Spring Break Sustainability trip to Prince of Whales, Alaska to explore the common ground between human utilization and environmental preservation.
+The team of students partnered with the National Forest Service to explore environmental management and how to be mindful of the short and long-term environmental implications between humans and nature.

 Student Grantees: Sandra Garcia and Lorena Alvarez

-A $681.00 grant was provided to Sandra and Lorena to add a medicinal plant section to the Linfield Garden including, but not limited to, Oregano, Lavender, Thyme, Bee balm, Chamomile, Sage, Wintergreen, Valerian, and Spearmint.
-These plants are relatively easy to grow and serve a variety of purposes beyond food flavorings such as treating wounds, mitigating flu symptoms, and overall health through tea infusions.
-The plants reflect many years of experience from native american people who have been using them as natural remedies for centuries and are integral to their communities.
-The project aims to not only educate students about the use of plants, but also to bring awareness to their historical and cultural value.
+A $681.00 grant was provided to add a medicinal plant section to the Linfield Garden including, but not limited to, Oregano, Lavender, Thyme, Bee Balm, Chamomile, Sage, Wintergreen, Valerian, and Spearmint.
+These relatively easy to grow plants serve a variety of purposes beyond food flavorings such as treating wounds, mitigating flu symptoms, and overall health through tea infusions.
+The plants reflect many years of experience from Native American people who have been using them as natural remedies for centuries and are integral in their communities.
+The project aimed to not only educate students about the use of plants, but also to bring awareness to their historical and cultural value.

 Student Grantees: Sarah Valentine & Duncan Reid

-A $7,150 grant was given to Alternative Spring Break to support 12 students participation in the ASB Northwest Sustainability Challenge.
+A $7,150 grant was given to support 12 students participation in the Alternative Spring Break Northwest Sustainability Challenge.
 Students worked with the Westwind Stewardship Group, Tryon Life Community Farm, Hot Lips Pizza, and other community organizations and sustainability-focused businesses on the Oregon Coast and in Portlannd.
-They then came back to McMinnville to install bike racks on campus and build a eco-roof bike shelter.
+They then came back to McMinnville to install bike racks on campus and build an eco-roof bike shelter.